jasongitmail/sveltekit-extended-docs/SEO/SEO.md

 - Add [meta.ts](+meta.ts) within `src/lib/`.
 (Optionally, update `formatTitle()` to your preferred title format; the default is `<title> · <siteName>`.)
 - Add [app.html](app.html) within `src/`.
-(This version simplifies the default and moves items into `+layout.svelte` for better organized and because `app.html` is never minified by SvelteKit and will ship any comments you make in it.)
+(This version simplifies the default and moves items into `+layout.svelte` for better organization and because `app.html` is never minified by SvelteKit and will ship any comments you make in it.)
 - Within each route's load function, include a `meta` property containing at least `title` and `description` (usually just those two) and any other properties you want to override the defaults